mpv-player/mpv/DOCS/man/en/options.rst

 --screen=<all|current|0-32>
     In multi-monitor configurations (i.e. a single desktop that spans across multiple displays) this option tells mpv which screen to display the movie on.
-A value of ``all?? means fullscreen across the whole virtual display (in this case system provided information is completely ignored), ``current`` means fullscreen on the display the window currently is on.
+A value of ``all`` means fullscreen across the whole virtual display (in this case system provided information is completely ignored), ``current`` means fullscreen on the display the window currently is on.
 The initial position set via the ``--geometry`` option is relative to the specified screen.